Self build insurance is essential!

 If you are project managing the build then you will probably need most of the cover.
 If you are using a main contractor or project manager discuss with them the insurance they hold.

-It could be worthwhile just taking out all the essential cover yourself, regardless of your contractors cover.
+It could be worthwhile just taking out all the essential insurance yourself, regardless of your contractors cover.
 You never know what might come up and this way, you can be safe in the knowledge that everything is covered.

 Public Liability